Seeing Dollar Signs: The Revenue Potential of Embedded Payments

 As a payment facilitator, you also have a lot more flexibility when it comes to the pricing you offer merchants.
 You don’t get stuck with all the ancillary fees that ISOs typically charge merchants, so you can streamline pricing for a better customer and merchant experience.

-To learn more, visit Payrix.com to discover how pioneering expertise and a comprehensive embedded payments offering can help you achieve your revenue potential and increase the value of your software.
+Discover how pioneering expertise and a comprehensive embedded payments offering can help you achieve your revenue potential and increase the value of your software with Payrix.